danielbeeke/drupal-javascript-behaviors/slides/chapter-2.md

 ####  Chapter 2

-## Behaving with order in module land
+## Behaving with order in Drupal land